 - Nausea, vomiting, and loss of appetite may cause a lack of nutrients needed to make red blood cells, including iron, vitamin B12, and folic acid.

 - Excessive bleeding causes anemia if red blood cells are lost faster than they are replaced.
 This may happen after surgery or from a tumor that is causing internal bleeding.

 - The body's immune system response to cancer cells can also cause anemia, called anemia of chronic disease.

 Diagnosis and treatment

-Anemia is diagnosed with a blood test that counts the number (or percentage) of red blood cells and measures the amount of hemoglobin in a person's blood.
+Anemia is diagnosed with a blood test that counts the number or percentage of red blood cells and measures the amount of hemoglobin in a person's blood.
 A blood value called the hematocrit is the percentage of red blood cells relative to the other cells and plasma in whole blood.
 The hemoglobin value is generally one-third of the hematocrit value.
 You may hear either term at the center where you are tested.
 They both measure the amount of red blood cells.
-People with a specific type of cancer or those undergoing cancer treatment known to cause anemia may have regular blood tests, usually a CBC (complete blood count), to look for anemia and other blood-related complications.
+People with a specific type of cancer or those receiving cancer treatments known to cause anemia may have regular blood tests, usually a complete blood count (CBC), to look for anemia and other blood-related complications.